MSukanec/archub/replit.md

 ```
 Changelog:
 - July 1, 2025.
+Complete mobile optimization implementation with professional navigation system
+  • Created comprehensive mobile navigation system with MobileMenu component and useMobileMenuStore Zustand store
+  • Modified Layout.tsx to hide sidebar on mobile devices (md:hidden) with responsive margin adjustments
+  • Moved hamburger button to right side of header for better mobile UX and accessibility
+  • Enhanced Header.tsx with proper mobile responsiveness - logo hidden on mobile, breadcrumb hidden on mobile
+  • MobileMenu covers 100% of screen height and width using proper CSS variables for Lemon Squeezy aesthetic
+  • Fixed navigation to use wouter router (navigate()) instead of window.location.href to prevent white screen issues
+  • Applied consistent styling with --menues-bg, --menues-fg, --menues-border CSS variables throughout mobile components
+  • Navigation buttons use hover:opacity-80 for smooth interaction feedback without complex event handlers
+  • Mobile menu includes complete navigation to all major sections: Organization, Projects, Contacts, Timeline, Finances, Construction, Tasks
+  • Footer with quick access to Administration, Tasks, and Profile sections in grid layout
+  • All mobile components maintain Lemon Squeezy design consistency with proper spacing and professional typography
+- July 1, 2025.
 Fixed financial movements to use movement_date instead of created_at for all date operations
   • Corrected NewMovementModal schema to use movement_date as primary date field, removed created_at references
   • Fixed all form reset operations to default to movement_date with current date